Philadelphia train crash engineer lays low as scrutiny heats up

 Jose Quinones, 65, the superintendent of the large brick building where Bostian makes his home, said he was an easy-going tenant who had lived there for two or three years.
 While polite, Bostian mostly kept to himself, Quinones said.

+Three workers at the nearby Gloria Pizza shop said Bostian was a regular customer.

+"He comes in once or twice a week and orders a slice," said a man named Tony, who did not want to give his last name.
+"He's a nice guy, polite."

-But Yochana Mashat, 58, who lives on the same floor as Bostian described his neighbour as standoffish.
+But Yochana Mashat, 58, who lives on the same floor as Bostian described his neighbor as standoffish.

 He said he regularly rode the elevator with Bostian but never spoke to him.
 "He's like a statue," Mashat said.